 If any of the personal data that you have provided to us changes, for example, if you change your email address or if you wish to cancel any request you have made of us, or if you become aware we have any inaccurate personal data about you, please let us know by using our contact form.
 We will not be responsible for any losses arising from any inaccurate, inauthentic, deficient or incomplete personal data that you provide to us.

 You have various rights with respect to our use of your personal data:

 - Access: You have the right to request a copy of the personal data that we hold about you.
 There are exceptions to this right, so that access may be denied if, for example, making the information available to you would reveal personal data about another person, or if we are legally prevented from disclosing such information.
 You are entitled to see the personal data held about you.
 If you wish to do this, please contact us using the contact details provided below.

 - Accuracy: We aim to keep your personal data accurate, current, and complete.
 We encourage you to contact us using our contact form to let us know if any of your personal data is not accurate or changes so that we can keep your personal data up-to-date.

-- Objecting: In certain circumstances, you also have the right to object to processing of your personal data and to ask us to block, erase and restrict your personal data.
+- Objecting: In certain circumstances, you also have the right to object to the processing of your personal data and to ask us to block, erase and restrict your personal data.
 If you would like us to stop using your personal data, please contact us using our contact form.

 - Porting: You have the right to request that some of your personal data is provided to you, or to another data controller, in a commonly used, machine-readable format.

 - Erasure: You have the right to erase your personal data when the personal data is no longer necessary for the purposes for which it was collected, or when, among other things, your personal data have been unlawfully processed.